Pell Grant: History

 In 1994, Congress passed the Violent Crime Control and Law Enforcement Act (VCCLEA), a provision of which revoked Pell Grant funding "to any individual who is incarcerated in any federal or state penal institution."
 A provision of this Act overturned a section of the Higher Education Act of 1965, which created the Pell Grant for postsecondary education.
 The provision reads, "No basic grant shall be awarded under this subpart to any individual who is incarcerated in any Federal or State penal institution."
 Prisoners first became eligible for basic grant funding in 1972.
 As the principal design of the Pell Grant was to help low-income individuals attain post-secondary education, including prisoners was consistent with the goal.
 The grant aimed to reach those who might not otherwise have an opportunity to enroll in college study or vocational training programs.
 Including prisoners for funding was based on the notion that higher education improved the lives of inmates, reduced recidivism, and contributed to a more orderly institution.

 There has been some advocacy for reinstating Pell Grant funding for all prisoners who would qualify, despite their incarceration status, by members of the House of Representatives who introduced the Restoring Education and Learning Act (REAL Act) in the spring of 2014.
-At the executive level, the Obama Administration backed a program at the Department of Education that would have allowed for a limited lifting of the ban for some prisoners called the Second Chance Pell Pilot.
+At the executive level, the Obama administration backed a program at the Department of Education that would have allowed for a limited lifting of the ban for some prisoners called the Second Chance Pell Pilot.

 The ban was lifted by the Consolidated Appropriations Act, 2021.

 Higher Education Amendments of 1972

 The Higher Education Amendments of 1972 reauthorized the three campus-based programs, leaving the Economic Opportunity Grant Program with the same name, but renaming the two others: the National Defense Student Loan Program became the National Direct Student Loan or Federal Direct Student Loan Program and the Federal Supplemental Educational Opportunity Grant Program (SEOG).
 In addition, for-profit schools became eligible to use Title IV Funds.
 Also, the Educational Opportunity Grant Program was changed to no longer function as a stand-alone program of gift aid but instead was linked with the Basic Grant Program.

 In 1978, the Middle Income Student Assistance Act of 1978 (MISAA) was signed into act by President Jimmy Carter.
-This bill provides more generous Basic Educational Opportunity Grant, Pell Grants to low-income students, and makes students from families with incomes up to about $25,000 eligible.
+This bill provides more generous Basic Educational Opportunity Grants (i.e. Pell Grants) to low-income students, and makes students from families with incomes up to about $25,000 eligible.
 An additional 1.5 million students from middle-income families became eligible for the Basic Grants program.